-Dawson County Woman’s Club has six Programs of work.
+Dawson County Woman’s Club has five Community Service Programs (CSP) that serve the Dawson County Community.
 When you become a member of the Dawson County Woman’s Club, you will be asked to chose one of the Programs to get involved with — so, pick your passion and let’s get to work!

-The Education Program promotes a commitment to lifelong learning by encouraging members and others to foster and support educational opportunities in the community.
+Our Education projects promote a commitment to lifelong learning by encouraging members and others to foster and support educational opportunities in the community.
 This includes educating members and others about rates of low literacy and supporting efforts to improve adult, family, and youth literacy.
 Projects include participation in reading programs, donating books, Dawson County High School scholarship awards, HOBY awards, supporting the Dawson County Library and WEE Books.